 An obligation page reminds parties that they need to tick the 'Suppressed' box for these documents.

 Will there be a confirmation that a document has been flagged as urgent/ex parte confidential when I submit them?

 (eL) When you submit a document and flag it as urgent/ex parte or confidential the document will not be automatically processed and instead will be stopped for consideration by the Court prior to it being accepted for filing.
-Once the document has been considered by the Court you will then receive confirmation as to the decision the judge or registrar has made about the status of the document.
+Once the document has been considered by the Court you will then receive confirmation as to the decision the Judge or Judicial Registrar has made about the status of the document.

 How will a request for listing be handled by eLodgment?

 (eL) When an application is eLodged, filing parties will be given the option of requesting a preferred hearing date and/or an ex parte hearing.

 For ex parte hearings, the application must be accompanied by a letter, which sets out why an ex parte hearing is necessary.
 This accompanying letter will be eLodged.

 For requesting a specific listing date, the filing party can provide information via eLodgment about a preferred date and the Court can determine if the date can be accommodated.